 It was so mesmerizing that Gavin had to nudge me when it was time to head back out.
 I had missed most of the conversation between him and the cellar master but felt I had learned a great deal nonetheless.
 Gavin thanked the master for his time and patience and made sure to compliment him on his knowledge and skill before inquiring after our horses.

-Philippe joined us as we reclaimed our horses then the three of us set off on our way back home.
+Philippe joined us as we reclaimed our mounts then the three of us set off on our way back home.
 We had been so busy talking the entire way to the cellars that I had forgotten to take advantage of Claire's riding ensemble.
 I wasn't really thinking anything of it but when we came to the crossroads between the vineyard and the cellars I noticed a fallen tree off to the side.
 I urged my horse to a hearty canter and smiling leapt over the obstacle.

 "Enjoying your newfound mobility I see!"
 Gavin beamed as he trotted up beside me.
 "How would you really like to put it to the test?" he challenged and tossed a look to Philippe to see if he was game.